Updated: October 3, 2021

 Wolfeboro has one of the best waterfronts on any of the many lakes in New England.
 It is a natural harbor with a small connection to another lake where I (Fred) spent summers.
 It retains much of the same qualities it had when I was growing up.
 But, to put it simply, one is left with one question: "Where are the sidewalks?
 Where is the 'Town Center?'"

 Opportunities: With so much asphalt and space for vehicles in the center of the town, widening the sidewalks and extending the curbs on the side streets (especially where Bailey's Ice Cream stand is) would fundamentally shift the balance from a town defined by vehicles in its heart to one favoring social life and shopping in the center.
 Also, extending a widened sidewalk up both ends of Main Street could expand the perception of the downtown considerably.
 I used to go to the movies in the city hall growing up, when it was part of the downtown area.

 Woodstock is a thriving small town in a very desirable part of Vermont.
 It has rolling hills and enticing terrain that attracts many owners of second homes and many retired families.
 The Rockefeller/Billings family was a major factor in preserving the character along with protecting large areas of farm land and open space, with an associated working farm and museum that serve as local attractions.
 Most of the buildings have been restored and are lived in or have stores catering to both tourists and locals.

 Opportunities: Woodstock's main intersection could become the main square, connecting to a more active Green, could create a dynamic center of the community.
 This could be accomplished by narrowing the pavement and extending the curbs at both intersections, thus creating a center for the town.
-Activating the Green and connecting to the Woodstock Inn and adding other attractions along the Green, it would give an opportunity for extending the perception of the town and provide a greater opportunity for extending the area where people stroll.
+By activating the Green and connecting to the Woodstock Inn and adding other attractions along the Green, it would give an opportunity for extending the perception of the town and provide a greater opportunity for extending the area where people stroll.